varvet/serenade.js/README.md

 This example is written in CoffeeScript for easier readability, but there is nothing stopping you from writing this in plain JavaScript as well.

+There are more advanced examples in the `examples` folder, check out a live demo of those examples running [here](http://serenade.herokuapp.com/).

 ## Dynamic properties

 Unfortunately JavaScript does not make it possible to track changes to